zijianan/twitter_screen_scrape/README.md

 6. add twitter account credential by editting line38 and line40 in screen_scrape.py. 'account_flag' is the variable to record your account property(e.g. activate democrats)
 7. if you want to use streaming.py to collect real-time replies you need to have a twitter dev account and add your info to line6-9 in streaming.py
 8. a given object collection pattern is: obj_list.csv
-9. a given real-time collection patten is: streaming_target.csv
+9. a given real-time collection pattern is: streaming_target.csv
-10. if you want to run streaming.py, after you given the twitter dev info you can just run 'python streaming.py' in the meantime run another terminal and use 'python screen_scrape.py -md real-time' to make collection
+10. if you want to run streaming.py, after you give the twitter dev info you can just run 'python streaming.py' in the meantime run another terminal and use 'python screen_scrape.py -md real-time' to make collection
 11. if you have already given info to 'obj_list.csv', just run 'python screen_scrape.py'